Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

  Early on, I made the mistake of writing setCurrentYear(currentYear + 1).
-This caused a stale closure in my keypress useEffect — the keyboard stopped responding after I pressed the arrow keys because the effect only remembered the old value of currentYear.
+This resulted into a stale closure in my keypress useEffect — the keyboard stopped responding after I pressed the arrow keys because the effect only remembered the old value of currentYear.

 &nbsp;